 Buying a smartphone now is a little different than it was for much of the iPhone's history, as well as the history of most smartphones.
 In the past, carriers would subsidize the full price of the iPhone, so we'd pay a fraction of the total cost while enrolling in contracts that typically lasted two years.
 Now, we pay the whole bill right away, get a loan, or join a financed upgrade plan and pay monthly.

 If you recently bought a phone, either through Apple or your cellular carrier, and you didn't pay in full when you first got it, you're likely in a financing plan.
 These plans break down the cost of the iPhone over 24 or 30 months.
 Some of these plans may just be for the phone alone with cellular service (like with Apple's iPhone Payments), while the majority will be attached to an upgrade-capable plan.

 - Don't Miss: 100+ Secret Dialer Codes for Your iPhone

-Because the iPhone X was released at the start of November last year (preorders for it began in late-October), most customers who purchased one will have no more than 11 months of their contract paid up before 2018 iPhone preorders open up.
+Because the iPhone XR was released on Oct.
+26 last year, most of you who purchased one will have no more than 11 months of your contract paid up before 2019 iPhone preorders launch.

-For instance, if you bought the iPhone X right when it came out using Apple's iPhone Upgrade Program, you'll need to pay one month's payment on the Citizens One loan before you can turn even preorder the new device.
-For those of you who bought it in November or later, you'll need to fork out more money out of pocket right now before preordering a new device.
+For instance, if you bought the iPhone XR right when it came out using Apple's iPhone Upgrade Program, you'll need to pay one month's payment on the Citizens One loan before you can even preorder the new device.
+For those of you who bought it in October or later, you'll need to fork over more money out of pocket right now before preordering a new device.